Janzen Jackson

-High school career
+Early life

 Jackson initially attended Carencro High School in Lafayette, Louisiana, until 2007 where his father, was the head coach of the football team.
 There, Jackson honed his skills as a corner under his father's tutelage.
 After totaling 93 tackles, five interceptions and blocking seven kicks as a junior, he was named Class 5A All-State by the LSWA.

 After his father returned to McNeese State, Jackson attended Alfred M. Barbe High School in Lake Charles, Louisiana, where he made 92 tackles and intercepted 5 passes as a senior.
-He was also named Class 5A All-State a second time and received All-American honors by USA Today and SuperPrep,.
+He was also named Class 5A All-State a second time and received All-American honors by USA Today and SuperPrep.
 In addition, Jackson participated in the U.S. Army All-American Bowl.

 Considered a five-star recruit by Rivals.com, Jackson was listed as No. 2 cornerback in the 2009 class.
 He originally committed to LSU on February 23, 2008, but rethought his choice on National Signing Day 2009, when he signed a national letter of intent to play football for Tennessee.
 Said Jackson: "Monte Kiffin was the difference.
 I love Tennessee.
 I have known Coach Orgeron for a while and I love him.
 But to realize that if you play defense at Tennessee, then you are going to know what Monte Kiffin knows is special.
 He invented his own defense (Tampa 2) and has been so good for so long, and now he is going to teach me what he knows.
 That was just too much to pass up."